 This section conducts ablation studies for decomposition rank $R$ and other hyperparameters, $\alpha$, $\beta$, $\gamma$.
-The experiments are conducted on Sleep-EDF with 50,000 random unlabeled data, 5,000 random training samples, and all test samples, and HAR dataset with all data.
+The experiments are conducted on Sleep-EDF with 50,000 random unlabeled data, 5,000 random training samples, and all test samples, and the HAR dataset.

-The results are shown in Figure~\ref{fig:hyperparameter_sleep} and Figure~\ref{fig:hyperparameter_har}.
+The results are shown in Figure~\ref{fig:hyperparameter_sleep}.
 First, we can conclude that with a larger decomposition rank $R$, the performance will be better generally.
-Though we observe that the performance worsens from $R=64$ to $R=128$, with limited training data, if the representation size (equals to $R$) becomes larger, the logistic regression model can overfit.
-Also, we find that the choices of $\alpha$ and $\gamma$ do not affect the final performance a lot.
-Finally, we find that the accuracy score first increases then decreases with an increasing value of $\beta$.
-The reason might be that a large $\beta$ will negatively affect the fitness loss.
+Though we observe that the performance worsens from $R=64$ to $R=128$, with limited training data, {if the representation size (equals to $R$) becomes larger, the logistic regression model can overfit.
+We compare our model to other tensor-based methods with $R=8, 16, 32, 64, 128$ and the Table~9 and Table~10 shows that \method outperforms the tensor baselines consistently with different R.}